MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 The `NumberInput` action inherits all of the properties defined in [InputDialog](#inputdialog) and defines these two additional properties:

 1. `DefaultLocale`: the default locale (or an expression for the default locale) for input processing.
-Supported locales are Spanish, Dutch, English, French, German, Japanese, Portuguese, Chinese
+Supported locales are Spanish, Dutch, English, French, German, Japanese, Portuguese, Chinese.
 2. `OutputFormat`: Controls the output format of the value recognized by input.
-Possible options are Float, Integer
+Valid options are float, int.

 #### NumberInput example